China's Xugong Group set to get $2.3 bln from GIC, others in SOE mixed-owner reform -sources

 ($1 = 6.5388 Chinese yuan renminbi)

-(Reporting by Julie Zhu in Hong Kong; Additional reporting by Anshuman Daga in Singapore; Editing by Christopher Cushing)
+(Reporting by Julie Zhu in Hong Kong; Additional reporting by Brenda Goh in Shanghai and Anshuman Daga in Singapore Editing by Christopher Cushing)

 ((julie.zhu1@thomsonreuters.com; +852 2843 6519; Reuters Messaging: julie.zhu1.thomsonreuters.com@reuters.net))